julienvincent/ts-codec/README.md

 ### `.meta(metadata)`

 Codecs can have arbitrary metadata associated with them.
 This information is mostly intended to be consumed by codec parsers to assist in generation of data.
-An example useage of this would be adding `description` fields to JSON-schema or specifying special validation properties like `min: 1` or `pattern: /abc/`.
+An example usage of this would be adding `description` fields to JSON-schema or specifying special validation properties like `min: 1` or `pattern: /abc/`.

 Calling `.meta` on a codec produces a new codec.
 It does _not_ modify the original